Our Most Recent Videos

 Kelly Scaglione is a woman of incredible heart and compassion.
 Every day, often seven days a week, downtown residents of Barrie Ontario see her in her white SUV waiting outside the bus station; however, she is not there for work or to meet a loved one.
 Kelly Scaglione is there to meet a van coming in from the local jail that is loaded with released prisoners she does not know but wants to help.
 The prisoner transport is coming from the Central North Correctional Centre located in Penetanguishene in Central Ontario.
 When they are released Kelly will meet them and offer them seasonal clothing, Tim’s cards, toiletries, and other necessities to maintain them while they get back on their feet and reoriented to the world some of them left years ago.
 Kelly calls her cause, Restoring Dignity and Hope.

-All other videos are accessible through the red "A List of Our Stories" tab on the top of all pages
+All of our videos are accessible through the red "Full List" tab on the top of all pages